-Slow Cooker Pumpkin Spice Granola with Maple, Dates, and Pecans is a fall treat that not only satisfies those autumn flavor cravings but the redolent fall scents as well.
-It’s a feast of healthy goodness, and a cozy, hearty breakfast or snack on a blustery day.
+Slow Cooker Pumpkin Spice Granola with Maple, Dates, and Pecans is a fall treat that satisfies those autumn flavor cravings and the redolent fall scents.
+It’s a feast of healthy goodness and a cozy, hearty breakfast or snack on a blustery day.

 Plus… it’s easy.

 Your kitchen and in my case, house, will smell like fall has ever so gently but decisively permeated your space.
 For hours.

 Believe me, the fragrance alone is worth making this recipe.